-According to the President's budget, the federal government plans to invest more than \$96 billion for IT in fiscal year 2018-the largest amount ever budgeted.
-Despite such large IT expenditures, we have previously reported that investments in federal IT too often result in failed projects that incur cost overruns and schedule slippages, while contributing little to the desired mission-related outcomes.
+According to the President's budget, the federal government planned to invest more than \$96 billion for IT in fiscal year 2018-the largest amount ever budgeted.
+Despite such large IT expenditures, we have previously reported that investments in federal IT too often resulted in failed projects that incurred cost overruns and schedule slippages, while contributing little to the desired mission-related outcomes.
 For example:

-The tri-agency9 National Polar-orbiting Operational Environmental Satellite System was disbanded in February 2010 by the White
+The tri-agency8 National Polar-orbiting Operational Environmental Satellite System was disbanded in February 2010 at the direction of the